 Question: What age children will be able to attend the school?

 Answer: Once The Cavendish School is established it will welcome young people from age 7 to age 19 (school Year 3 to Year 13).
 In the first year of opening, students will only be admitted for Years 3 to 7 and in Year 12.
-In each subsequent year, we will admit ‘upwards’ (thus the Year 7s from 2020 become the Year 8s of 2021 and so on) to develop and grow the culture of and provision in the school successfully.
-If you have a child with ASC (and who has an EHCP for this condition) and who may be interested in attending then please let us know.
+In each subsequent year, we will admit ‘upwards’ (thus the Year 7s from 2021 become the Year 8s of 2022 and so on) to develop and grow the culture of and provision in the school successfully.
+If you have a child with autism (and who has an EHCP for this condition) and who may be interested in attending then please let us know.

 Question: What level of individual need does the school plan to accept as the autistic spectrum is very broad?